-OCCL has concluded that these integrated and overlapping management plans satisfy the objectives of the subzone.
+OCCL has concluded that the TMT project is consistent with these integrated and overlapping management plans, and therefore satisfies the objectives of the subzone.

 3. The proposed land use complies with provisions and guidelines contained in Chapter 205, HRS, entitled Coastal Zone Management, where applicable.